Miracle that no one was killed! 6pm

 Troopers say the driver of the SUV, identified as 36-year-old Megan Hester-Villalobos, of Groveland, was headed south in the northbound lanes of Sherbeth Road and hit the bus.
 A fire erupted, destroying both vehicles.

-Thick black smoke from accident could be seen for miles.
+Thick black smoke from accident could be seen for miles and from all the parks.

 Video from an onlooker shows flames and thick smoke billowing from the crash site and the ensuing clamor as first responders raced toward the scene.